 You can see transcreation is quite a different job, but of course, aspects of it are very similar to translation.

 Of course, nobody can argue that translation itself is not a creative process.
 The detail we need to remember is that the creative of transcreation does not refer to the ability of creativity only, but also to the creative industry; the industry behind every single ad you see whether it’s a banner, a poster, a billboard, a page in a magazine or a TV commercial.

 And the people who make those ads travel are transcreators.
 They are linguists, translators who have cultural insight, marketing and copywriting skills.
 They are supercalifragilisticexpialidocious!

-Vasiliki is a Consultant, Chartered Linguist, Translator, Interpreter and founder of Greek to Me Translations, a company that helps businesses communicate their brand, products and messages to their target audience.
-She works with Greek and English and one of the areas she specialises in is marketing.
-She has worked on web copy and TV scripts for the beauty, cosmetics, personal hygiene, telecoms and coffee industries.
-You can contact her at firstname.lastname@example.org and you can follow her on LinkedIn, Facebook, Twitter and Instagram.
+Vasiliki is a Consultant, Chartered Linguist, Translator, Interpreter and Director of Greek to Me Translations Lts, a company that helps businesses communicate their brand, products and messages to their target audience.
+She works with Greek and English and one of the areas she specialises in is the creative industries.
+She has worked on web copy and TV scripts for the beauty, cosmetics, luxury, personal hygiene, telecoms and coffee market.
+You can contact her at email@example.com and you can follow her on LinkedIn, Facebook, Twitter and Instagram.